MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 The SVCB SvcParamValue wire format is the octet string containing the binary ESNIConfig structure.

-This parameter MUST NOT appear more than once in a single SvcFieldValue.

 ## Client behavior {#esni-client-behavior}

 The general client behavior specified in {{client-behavior}} permits clients